 A narrow corridor also means that a single synoptic system (a passing front, a stationary high) dominates the entire gap.
 You rarely see the northern end and southern end in genuinely different wind regimes.
 Kaliningrad's wind field, in particular, is usually correlated with the adjacent Polish-Lithuanian coast — reason enough to read the Polish side of the gap as a proxy for the Kaliningrad interior when that matters.

-The gap has been the focal point of repeated airspace conversations in 2025–2026, including smuggling-balloon activity along the Lithuanian-Belarusian portion and airspace closures at Vilnius International Airport (30 km north of the gap's Lithuanian end).
-The incident archive for Vilnius-area closures lives under /incidents.
+The gap has been the focal point of repeated airspace events in 2025–2026, including smuggling-balloon activity along the Lithuanian-Belarusian portion and airspace closures at Vilnius International Airport (30 km north of the gap's Lithuanian end).
+The specific closures are documented in the incidents listed below.

 Incidents at this location